 Finally the left-brained PC world is meeting the computer-as-bling challenge.
 Bill Gates' CES keynote address last Sunday night featured, among other things, a 'Spotlight on PC Fashion for 2008' that featured a dozen high-style, high-concept designs.
 Viewers were treated to notebook PCs painted vermilion red and Barbados yellow; laptops disguised as high-end handbags or sporting Lamborghini trim; and PCs that hang demurely on the wall and double as flat-screen high-def TVs.
+Relative newcomer Asus seems to have based its whole PC market strategy on style statement, showing off a line of bold, crafted and smart-looking designs at CES.

 For us in the aluminum business, this revoloution in PC fashion means one thing: a similar revolution in materials.
 Ideas that companies like Alcoa have developed for other industries -- automotive, consumer packaging, aerospace, architecture, for example -- will play well in this environment.